geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 ##### Paleotopography of different time periods

-The first phase of the calculations between the dem layer and the isostasy layer is to define the paleotopography for every time period.
+The first phase of the calculations between the dem layer and the isostasy layer is to construct a paleotopography for every time period.
 In this example we use 10 time periods between every 50 years from 200bp. to 700bp.
 The paleotopography can be calculated by multiplying the isostasy layer with the number of years and then extracting the isostasy layer form the present day dem file.
 Before extraction the isostasy values were converted to meters.
 The change in the speed of isostasy after 1890 was also taken into account.
 The ten paleotopography layers for each grid ID were calculated as following:
 ```pythonscript
  dem_year = dem - ((isostasylayer*year)+(year-(year-(2019-1890)))/1000)